PushkaCom/RedEraser/README.md

 - - - - -

-## Update - 2017-12-28 - There were errors, some PRAW syntax has changed - this currently works with the latest PRAW,
+## Update - DEC 2017

+### Fork: There were errors, some PRAW syntax had changed

+### This currently works with the latest PRAW 2017.11.5 praw-5.3.0 prawcore-0.13.0

 CronJob to delete all reddit data (on dreamhost it is running forever... but it works